syncfusion-content/xamarin-docs/Xamarin/Button/GettingStarted.md

 {% endhighlight %}
 {% endtabs %}

-### Additional step for WPF
+### Additional Step for WPF

-To launch the button in WPF, call the SfButtonRenderer.Init() method in the MainWindow constructor of the MainWindow class after the Xamarin.Forms framework has been initialized and before the LoadApplication method is called as demonstrated in the following code sample.
+To launch the button in WPF, call the `SfButtonRenderer.Init()` method in the MainWindow constructor of the MainWindow class after the Xamarin.Forms framework has been initialized and before the `LoadApplication` method is called, as demonstrated in the following code sample.

 {% tabs %}
 {% highlight c# %}